 Demonstrating ethos of charity, Utkarsh Welfare Foundation has established regular engagements with the following initiatives of Missionaries of Charity.
 Voluntary participation is encouraged and visits are organized on monthly basis.
 As a token of goodwill gesture employees regularly distribute snacks, small gifts and food items.

 : Nirmala Shishu Bhavan, run by the Missionaries of Charity, is a home for abandoned and destitute children including those with special needs.
 The home has infants, children and boys and girls upto the age of 22 years.

-The CCI Team – USFB visited Nirmala Shishu Bhawan for the month of November 2017.
+The MEL Team – USFB & UWF Team visited Nirmala Shishu Bhawan in the month of February, 2018.

 A home for the pure heart is a hospice for the sick, destitute and the dying established under the aegis of Missionaries of Charity.
 Adults including Senior citizens feel at home with inmates at Nirmal Hriday.

-The Liabilities Team – USFB visited Nirmala Hirdaya for the month of November 2017.
+The Operation Team- USFB & UWF Team visited Nirmala Hirdaya in the month of February, 2018.